 - Photos and videos that you import into Photos or iPhoto don't appear within the app, but do appear in Finder.
 Or your library needs to be updated or reselected each time you open Photos or iPhoto.

-If the issue occurred after changing the permissions of items in your home folder, follow these steps to reset the permissions:
+If the issue started after changing the permissions of items in your home folder, reset permissions:

 - From the Finder menu bar, choose Go > Home.
 Your home folder opens.

 - Choose File > Get Info.
 An Info window for your home folder opens.

 - If the Sharing & Permissions section at the bottom of the window isn't open, click the triangle in that section to open it.

 - If the Lock button at the bottom of the window shows a closed lock , click the lock and enter an administrator name and password.

 - Click the Action menu in the bottom corner of the window, then choose “Apply to enclosed items.”
 Click OK to confirm the action.
 A progress bar appears at the top of the window.

 - When the progress bar completes, open the Terminal app, which is in the Utilities folder of your Applications folder.